CountyEthics

 85%

-Average humidity of 83% over the past week significantly slows surface evaporation even during dry spells.
+Average humidity of 84% over the last week and 79% today severely limits evaporative drying even during dry spells.

 80%